technoplato/sharing-instant/README.md

 ### 4. Generate Swift types

-SharingInstant includes a schema codegen tool that generates type-safe Swift structs from your TypeScript schema:
+`sharing-instant` includes a schema codegen tool that generates type-safe Swift structs from your TypeScript schema.

+> **Important:** The generator requires a **clean git workspace** so that generated changes can
+> always be traced back to a specific commit.

 ```bash
 # Generate Swift types